What international destinations are reopening to tourists?

 Now, like the rest of the EU, there are currently restrictions on all non-essential travel from outside the Schengen Zone (a grouping of 26 countries that normally have open borders).

-Travelers entering the country, with the exception of EU citizens or arrivals from the UK, will be subject to a mandatory 14-day coronavirus quarantine until at least July 24.
+Travelers entering the country, with the exception of EU citizens or arrivals from the United Kingdom, will be subject to a mandatory 14-day coronavirus quarantine until at least July 24.

 “Since the beginning of the crisis, closing borders is the rule, and authorization to cross a border is the exception.